 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-What Do Computer Science: Concentration Software Engineering Majors Do After Graduation?
+What Do B.S.
+CS: Concentration Software Engineering Majors Do After Graduation?

 - Software Engineer